commercionetwork/commercio-sdk.kt/docs/lib/docs/docs_helper.md

          mode: BroadcastingMode? = null
     ): TxResponse
     ```

-2. Create a new transaction that allows to share a list of previously generated documents commercioDocsList.
+2. Create a new transaction that allows to share a list of previously generated documents `commercioDocsList` signing
-   Optionally fee and broadcasting mode parameters can be specified.
+   the transaction with `wallet`.
+Optionally `fee` and broadcasting `mode` parameters can be specified.
     ```kotlin
     suspend fun shareDocumentsList(
         commercioDocs: List<CommercioDoc>,